Yosemite To Sequoia National Park: The Best Road Trip In California

 Just past that are several short hikes (Roaring River Falls and Mist Falls) as well as Muir Rock – a swimming hole that’s popular during the summer.

-Best Hikes In Cedar Grove:
+🥾 Best Hikes In Cedar Grove:

 I recommend staying in Grant Grove a second night as the options in Cedar Grove are limited.
 On day 5 you’ll be heading south into Sequoia National Park, so staying in Grant Grove will lessen your drive time the following day.

-Grant Grove Options:
+Grant Grove Lodging:

-Cedar Grove Options:
+Cedar Grove Lodging:

 Day 5: Drive To Sequoia National Park